Brooskampers

 The Brooskampers (also: Bakabusi Nengre) were a Maroon people, descendants of runaway African slaves, living in the forested interior of Suriname.
 The tribe is related to the Saramaka, and originated from Loango-Angola.
 The Brooskampers gained autonomy in 1863, but sold their land in 1917.

 History

 In the 1740s, the tribe lived in the swamps near Surnau Creek in a camp founded by Tata Kukudabi.
 In 1772, part of the tribe left and joined the Aluku.
 In 1862, escaped slaves from plantation Rac à Rac joined the Brooskampers.
 This was during the preparations of the planned emancipation of the slaves, and therefore the existence of another tribe worried the government.
-The population of Brooskampers was estimated at about 200 people.
-At first the government tried to attack them, however the troops got bogged down in the swamp, and had to retreat.
+The population of Brooskampers was estimated at 200 people.
+At first, the government tried to attack them; however, the troops got bogged down in the swamp and had to retreat.